-Vaccine: Cervarix contains inactivated extracts from two different types of the human papilloma virus: types 16 and 18.
+Vaccine: The Cervarix Vaccine contains inactivated extracts from two different types of the human papilloma virus: types 16 and 18.
 HPV types 16 and 18 are responsible for approximately 70 per cent of cervical cancer cases.
 Cervarix stimulates the immune system to produce antibodies against these types of the virus and is given to prevent the pre-cancerous changes and cervical cancer that they can cause.

 The vaccine is given by injection into the muscle of the upper arm.
-Three doses are needed.
-The first two doses are given one month apart and the third dose six months after the first dose.
+Two doses are needed.
+The first dose given at 9 years and the second dose six months from the first dose.